Bank of England announces shake-up as it probes FX case

 LONDON Asda, the British supermarket owned by Wal-Mart , is offering staff in its stores a 14 percent rise in hourly pay, if they sign a contract requiring more flexible working.

-LONDON The Bank of England announced an overhaul of the way it works with banks and financial markets on Tuesday as it faced growing criticism of its response to possible manipulation of foreign exchange rates.
+LONDON The Bank of England will overhaul the way it works with banks and financial markets as it faces criticism of its response to signs of possible manipulation of foreign exchanges rates.

-Bank Governor Mark Carney answered questions from lawmakers for four-and-a-half-hours, a large part of which was devoted to the Bank's response to allegations that key currency benchmarks had been rigged.
+BoE Governor Mark Carney faced more than four-and-a-half hours of questioning by lawmakers on Tuesday, a large part of which was devoted to the bank's response to allegations that key currency benchmarks had been rigged.

+"This is as serious as Libor if not more so because this goes to the heart of integrity of markets and we have to establish the integrity of markets," Carney told legislators.

-Carney said a new deputy governor position, responsible for banking and markets, will be created as part of the shake-up.
+A new deputy governor position, responsible for banking and markets, would be created as part of the shake-up which will be spelled out in detail on March 18, he said.

 "One of the first tasks of that individual is that he or she will conduct a root-and-branch review of how we conduct market intelligence," Carney said.

+The BoE said in October, shortly after Carney took over as governor in July, that it had hired consultants McKinsey to advise on a strategic review to reflect the Bank's expanded powers to oversee the banking sector.

+The case for change at the Bank has grown stronger since allegations that staff might not have acted on signs of possible manipulation of foreign exchanges rates.

-With lawmakers demanding details of how the Bank responded to the case, Carney said on Tuesday that the BoE's top management moved quickly as soon as it learned of the allegations and it was relentless in its investigations.
+Carney told the lawmakers that the BoE's top management moved quickly as soon as it learned of the allegations and it was relentless in its investigations.

+The BoE last week suspended an official amid an internal review into whether Bank staff failed to flag up signs that foreign exchange traders exchanged client orders to manipulate daily benchmark exchange rates, dating as far back as 2006.

-He said he and other top officials first learned of the allegations on October 16 last year and he told the Bank's governing board, its Court of Directors, on the same day.
+Carney, facing questions from lawmakers about the case, said he and other top officials at the BoE first became aware of the allegations on October 16 last year and he told the Bank's governing board, its Court of Directors, on the same day.

 "We convened governors, we decided to launch an investigation within 48 hours, we retained external counsel and they had begun a very thorough, systematic, relentless investigation," he said.

-The case for structural change at the Bank has grown stronger since the foreign exchange allegations.

-The Bank last year hired consultants McKinsey to advise on a strategic review to reflect the Bank's expanded powers to oversee the banking sector.
+Carney said the BoE would need to consider changing its policies and how to bring about a change of culture at the Bank.
+The new strategic plan would include measures to "reinforce the positive cultural changes that have happened in the institution", he said.

-Paul Fisher, another member of the Monetary Policy Committee who was previously BoE's head of foreign exchange, said he too only found out about the allegations last October.
+Paul Fisher, another member of the Monetary Policy Committee who was previously BoE's head of foreign exchange, said he only learned of the allegations of manipulation last year.

-He said the alleged collusion being investigated now was different to discussions around possible manipulation of the "fixings" by non-market makers such as hedge funds as far back as 2006.

-Fisher hit back at criticism from lawmakers that the Bank did not respond more vigorously and played down suggestions it should investigate potential trading abuse more broadly, something which falls to the FCA, Britain's main market regulator.

-"It's not our job to go hunting for the rigging of markets," he said when asked if the Bank had taken action in other markets in light of the concerns over possible FX manipulation.

-FCA Chief Executive Martin Wheatley said the Bank was not being investigated as an institution but, in a letter to Tyrie made public on Tuesday, he said the FCA did have the authority to take action against Bank staff if needed.
+In his previous role, Fisher chaired the Foreign Exchange Joint Standing Committee, a forum for Bank officials and market players to discuss market issues.

+It was at a sub-group of that committee that dealers raised concerns with BoE officials as early as July 2006 over attempts to move the market around the time of daily benchmark fixings.

-(Additional reporting by UK bureau; Writing by William Schomberg and Jamie McGeever; Editing by Susan Fenton and Alison Williams)
+(Additional reporting by UK bureau; Writing by William Schomberg; Editing by Susan Fenton)

 LONDON Asda, the British supermarket owned by Wal-Mart , is offering staff in its stores a 14 percent rise in hourly pay, if they sign a contract requiring more flexible working.